A Vertically-Integrated Entry into Canada’s Cannabis Market

 GTEC finalized their agreement with Invictus for an unsecured convertible loan of up to $2 million.
 The proceeds of the loan will be used for the expansion and development of GTEC’s retail presence in Canada.
 Invictus will retain for a period of two years from the date that GTEC or one of its subsidiaries receives its first sales license the right of first refusal of up to 30 percent on any third-party supply agreements the company and its subsidiaries sign.

 Norton Singhavon—Founder, Chairman and CEO

-He is also an advisor to, and an early-stage investor in, Invictus MD (TSXV:IMH).
+He is also an advisor to, and an early-stage investor in, Invictus MD.
 As an experienced corporate leader, he has facilitated in regulatory matters, corporate matters, raising capital privately and publicly, as well as strategic corporate development within the public markets.

 Michael Blady—Co-Founder and VP

 Michael Blady formerly served as a director of Invictus.
 He is also an advisor to Doventi Capital.
 Michael holds degrees in kinesiology and geology from Simon Fraser University.
 As a venture capitalist, he has been involved since 2009 in the start-up and senior management of numerous public companies as well as performing the role of consultant and advisor.
 In his recent role as director and senior executive of Invictus, Michael helped oversee the acquisition, management and growth of a diverse portfolio of cannabis-centric businesses owned by Invictus.
 These businesses include manufacturing hydroponic equipment, laboratory testing and services, cultivation, media, marketing and biopharmaceutical applications.
 Michael has been directly involved in raising more than $65 million of capital in the cannabis sector.